xSerpentineX/BubbleBoiBot/README.md

 - A simple GUI that is easy to use and remembers input.

-# How to install the bot:
+# How to install the bot
 1. Download Python 3.7.4 here: https://www.python.org/ftp/python/3.7.4/python-3.7.4.exe

 2. When installing Python 3.7.4, check the, "Install to PATH", checkbox then click, "Custom installation".
 Check every box and leave the default save location as default (Do not click browse!)